Ella Graubart: Professional life

 In 1927, Graubart became the first female lawyer ever admitted to the Pennsylvania Bar Association, and went on to practice law until her retirement in 1965.
 She was known as an excellent legal counsel and became one of Pennsylvania's most highly paid and sought-after lawyers.
 She constantly supported women's rights, often representing women pro bono in cases related with fair salaries, minority rights and abortion.
 During the 1930s and 1940s, she was active in several committees, projects and actions headed by Eleanor Roosevelt and was invited to the White House on several occasions.

 Graubart became the first female senior named partner of a Pennsylvanian law firm with Patterson, Crawford, Arensberg and Dunn under her married name Arensberg.

 She was a life member of the American Law Institute, a member of Scribes and the author of numerous legal articles.
 Graubart held Civil Rights Movement rallies, provided funds for the Freedom Riders and was an ardent speaker when it came to women's rights.
-In 1945, she was the Pittsbugh director of the National Association of Women Lawyers.
+In 1945, she was the Pittsburgh director of the National Association of Women Lawyers.

 Family and Private Life

 Graubart married Henry Richter, an electrical engineer who worked for Westinghouse and later on the World Trade Towers.
 They had one child, a daughter.
 Later Graubart was divorced from Richter and married Charles F.C.
 Arensberg, son of a steel baron and the founder of a respected Pittsburgh law firm, who was her professional mentor.
 Her brother was Captain Arthur H. Graubart nicknamed "The Beast of Berlin".
 Her sister Rita Graubart married John B. Gambling, host of the popular NYC radio show "Rambling With Gambling".
 Ella Graubart served as the first female president of the First Unitarian Church in Pittsburgh and was also president of the Pittsburgh Figure Skating Club.

-Graubart died on December 26, 1982 in Palm Beach, FL and was survived by her brother, her sister, her daughter and two grandchildren.
+Graubart died on December 26, 1982, in Palm Beach, Florida, and was survived by her brother, her sister, her daughter and two grandchildren.